What’s in This Article

 Adjusting To Specs

-- Inflate all four tires to recommended cold pressure.
+- Inflate all tires to the recommended cold pressure.

 Troubleshooting TPMS: Why the Light Won’t Reset

-If the TPMS light stays on, confirm every tire (including monitored spare) is at the manufacturer’s cold PSI, then recheck.
+If the TPMS light stays on, confirm every tire, including a monitored spare, matches the manufacturer’s cold PSI.

 Inspect Tires and Routine Maintenance to Avoid TPMS Alerts